-A course for those desiring to learn beginning Arabic with emphasis on the Levantine spoken Arabic.
+A beginning course in Arabic with emphasis on the culture of the Arabic-speaking world.
 Covers intensive introductory oral work, grammar, including reading and writing.
 Reading of simple dialogues and short stories and writing simple sentences using beginning basic vocabularies and the present tense.
 Covers most activities listed in the ACTFL novice mid-level competencies.
-(This course does not count toward the bachelor of arts language requirement, a minor, or major, but can be used for elective credit.)

 Lab fee: \$40.